 Direct Trusted Agent Accreditation Program

-Successful accreditation leads to the recognition of those companies via both the DirectTrust and EHNAC websites, and inclusion of their anchor certificates in the DirectTrust Anchor Bundle Distribution Program from DirectTrust (See https://bundles.directtrust.org for more information on DirectTrust’s anchor bundles.)
+Successful accreditation leads to the recognition of those companies via the DirectTrust website and inclusion of their anchor certificates in the DirectTrust Anchor Bundle Distribution Program from DirectTrust (See https://bundles.directtrust.org for more information on DirectTrust’s anchor bundles.)

 All Accreditation criteria for CAs, RAs and HISPs can be found at the EHNAC site by clicking here.

-As of March, 2015, there are 36 fully accredited HISPs, CAs, and RAs, and one fully accredited CA/RA.
+As of early 2017, there are 44 fully accredited HISPs, CAs, and RAs, and one fully accredited CA/RA.
 There are 15 candidate accredited HISPs, CAs, and RAs.
 View logos of these organizations here.